FAIRmat-NFDI/pynxtools/README.md

-This is a software for developing ontologies and instances of ontologies with NeXus [NEXUS](https://www.nexusformat.org/).
+This is a software for developing ontologies and instances of ontologies with [NeXus](https://www.nexusformat.org/).
 The software serves two aims.

-First, it offers users a tool with which they can create specific data files packaging together numerical data and metadata from experiments which can from technology partners and/or text file output from an electronic lab notebook (ELN).
-This is an instance of the ontology.
+First, it offers users a tool with which they can create specific data files packaging together numerical data and metadata from experiments which can originate from technology partners and/or text file output from an electronic lab notebook (ELN).

-Second, the software is used in the German national Research Data infrastructure (German NFDI) project FAIRmat, here specifically in the NOMAD OASIS research data management (RDM) system to serve as a set of parsers which enable users of a NOMAD Oasis instance to create data and metadata entries from experiments so that NOMAD Oasis understands the specific logic and terminology in the field.
+Second, the software is used in the German National Research Data Infrastructure (German NFDI) project FAIRmat, here specifically in the NOMAD OASIS research data management (RDM) system, to serve as a set of parsers which enable users of a NOMAD Oasis instance to create data and metadata entries from experiments so that NOMAD Oasis understands the specific logic and terminology of the scientific field.

 ## Getting started
 You should create a virtual environment.
 We tested with Python 3.7.